Shipping to the Chinese Consumer

 Shipment to Chinese consumers is by airmail / air freight.

 Shipping of goods to China is not as well established as shipping goods from China.
-The exception to this is the services offered by the Chinese e-Malls; i.e. TMall, Taobao, JDBuy, etc.
+The exception to this are the services offered by the Chinese e-Malls; i.e. TMall, Taobao, JDBuy, etc.

 The Chinese e-Malls have the following procedures for overseas purchases;